 4. What if I am not eligible to sit for the PMP exam?

-The CAPM certification may be just the thing for you.
+The CAPM® certification may be just the thing for you.
 If you are a high school graduate, all you need to be eligible is 23 hours of qualified training.
-The CAPM version of my e-Book can show you the way.
+The CAPM version of our e-Book can show you the way.
 The trickiest part of preparing for the CAPM exam is figuring out what not to study.
-You'll find guidance in the e-Book on this.
+You'll find guidance in our e-Book on this.